Goya Award for Best Production Supervision

-The Goya Award for Best Production Supervision (Spanish: Premio Goya a la mejor dirección de producción) is one of the Goya Awards, Spain's principal national film awards.
-The category was first presented at the second edition of the Goya Awards with Marisol Carnicero being the first winner of the award for her work in Turnip Top (1987).
+The Goya Award for Best Production Supervision (Spanish: Premio Goya a la mejor dirección de producción) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the second edition of the awards in 1987.
+Marisol Carnicero was the first winner of the award for her work in Turnip Top (1987).

 José Luis Escolar holds the record of most wins in this category with four followed by Esther García, Emiliano Otegui and Andrés Santana with three wins each.